alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 #### Overview

-The workshops with users of digital mental healthcare technologies were co-organised and facilitated by the McPin foundation——a mental health research charity.
+The workshops with users of DMHTs were co-organised and facilitated by the McPin foundation——a mental health research charity.
 This ensured an additional level of support from those with domain expertise, in addition to the participants' lived experience, and helped reduce interpreter bias in our analysis.

 We held two workshops (one in person and one online) to improve accessibility for participants (e.g. reducing geographic restrictions, supporting those who were uncomfortable/unable to attend in-person to still participate).
 The information that participants received and the activities that were carried out were identical across the workshops, except for the medium in which the activities were conducted (e.g. use of a collaborative whiteboard in the online setting).

 There were two activities that participants contributed to.
 Both were designed to maximise the ability of the feedback to shape and inform the design of our methodology and recommendations while minimising the need for prior reading (e.g. information about argument-based assurance).
 A talk preceded each of the activities to ensure that participants were equipped to contribute in a meaningful way.

-- Activity 1: participants were asked to reflect on a range of possible use cases for digital mental health technologies and evaluate possible harms and benefits by answering the following questions:
+- Activity 1: participants were asked to reflect on a range of possible use cases for DMHTs and evaluate possible harms and benefits by answering the following questions:
-    - Which ethical values or principles matter to you [in the context of digital mental health]?
+  - Which ethical values or principles matter to you in the context of digital mental healthcare?
-    - What are some positive use cases for digital mental health technologies?
+  - What are some positive use cases for DMHTs?
-    - What are some negative use cases for digital mental health technologies?
+  - What are some negative use cases for DMHTs?
 - Activity 2: participants were given a set of claims made by a fictional development team about one of the four case studies, and asked to evaluate the claim based on the following criteria:
   - Whether the claim appeared to be motivated by or support an ethical value or principle.
   - Whether they found the claim reassuring or whether it raised concerns.
   - What evidence, if any, they would expect to see to support or validate the claim.

 In both activities, participants were encouraged to explore tangential points in dialogue with the group.
 The purpose of these activities was to provide a general scaffold for discussion, from which salient and significant themes could be identified with the participants.
 Therefore, in our analysis we do not differentiate between the findings from the two activities, but instead group them together and make specific recommendations linked to the relevant themes.

 However, one output from the first activity can be presented as a stand-alone output.
-Table 4.2 presents a summary of the positive and negative uses of digital mental health technologies, as judged by the workshop participants.
+Table 4.2 presents a summary of the positive and negative uses of DMHTs, as judged by the workshop participants.
 Although this feedback is incorporated into our own thematic analysis, the reader may find it illuminating to consider the responses prior to reviewing our subsequent analysis.

-*Table 4.2—participant's perceptions about the positive and negative uses of digital mental health technologies.*
+*Table 4.2—participant's perceptions about the positive and negative uses of DMHTs.*

 | Positive Use Cases | Negative Use Cases |
 |---|---|